 Tip: Joker that is high usually wins the trick, and the Joker that is low tends to lose the trick.
 Still, it can fail if another player plays a Joker in the same trick.

-After the 24th hand, the game finishes and moves over to the scoring phase of the game.
+After the 24th hand, the game finishes and all players move over to the scoring phase of the game.

 Refer to the players’ initial bids, and compare them with the number of tricks each won during the entire 4 sets.